nospam2000/ch341-baudrate-calculation/README.md

 This project is meant as a reference for drivers like the Linux and FreeBSD kernel or the Mac OSX kernel.

-## How is the baud rate created?
+## How is the baud rate calculated?

 It took me a while to figure it out, because all drivers are using magic constants like 1532620800 which are not clear and none of the source code I have seen does it completely right.
-The hardware has a great flexibility and can do any baud rate with a error smaller than 0.2%.
+The hardware has a great flexibility and can do most baud rates with a error smaller than 0.2%.
-Most drivers give an acceptable baud rate for the medium baud rates like 38400, but almost all of them fail at higher baud rates of 921600 or even 2000000 and at unusual baud rates like 256000.
+Most drivers give an acceptable baud rate for the medium baud rates like 38400, but almost all of them fail at higher baud rates like 921600 or 2000000 and at unusual baud rates like 256000.

-The base formular is very simply: baud rate = 12MHz / prescaler / divisor
+The base formular is very simply:

+***baud rate = 12000000 / prescaler / divisor***

- - '12 MHz' is the oszillator frequency which is also needed for the USB clock
+ - '12000000' is the 12 MHz oszillator frequency which is also needed for the USB bus clock
  - 'prescaler' scales down the 12 MHz clock by a fixed dividing factor between 1 and 1024 which can be choosen from the following 8 values: 1, 2, 8, 16, 64, 128, 512, 1024.
    Most drivers only use the following factors : 2, 16, 128 and 1024